 Assuming the decoupling conjecture, we can analyze the layer-wise Hessian by analyzing the two components separately.
-Note that $\E[\mM]$ is the Hessian of the layer-wise output with respect to empirical loss, and $\E[\vx\vx^T]$ is the auto-correlation matrix of the layer-wise inputs.
-For simplicity we call $\E[\mM]$ the output Hessian and $\E[\vx\vx^T]$ the input auto-correlation.
-For convolutional layers, we define a similar factorization $\E[\mM]\otimes \E[\vx\vx^T]$ for the layer-wise Hessian, but with a different $\mM$ motivated by \citet{grosse2016kronecker}.
-(See \cref{sec:appendix_conv})

-In this paper we also note that the off-diagonal blocks of the full Hessian can also be decomposed similarly.
-We can then approximate each block using the Kronecker factorization, and when the input auto-correlation matrices are close to rank 1, this allows us to approximate the eigenvalues and eigenvectors of the full parameter Hessian.
-The details of this approximation is stated in \cref{sec:appendix_full_hessian}.
+Note that $\E[\mM]$ is the Hessian of the layer-wise output with respect to empirical loss, and $\E[\vx\vx^\T]$ is the auto-correlation matrix of the layer-wise inputs.
+For simplicity we call $\E[\mM]$ the output Hessian and $\E[\vx\vx^\T]$ the input auto-correlation.
+For convolutional layers we can a similar factorization $\E[\mM]\otimes \E[\vx\vx^\T]$ for the layer-wise Hessian, but with a different $\mM$ motivated by \citet{grosse2016kronecker}.
+(See \sectionref{sec:appendix_conv}) We note that the off-diagonal blocks of the full Hessian can also be decomposed similarly, which in turn allows us to approximate the eigenvalues and eigenvectors of the full parameter Hessian.
+The details of this approximation is stated in \sectionref{sec:appendix_full_hessian}.